Easy Watermelon Popsicle Recipe (GF, Dairy Free, Top 8 Free)

 We opted to chill the liquid overnight for the best popsicle results with the Zoku, as per their directions.

-Now, for those of you who are interested, here’s more information on watermelons, and information on our Zoku popsicle maker.
+Now, for those of you who are interested, here’s more information on watermelons, and information on the Zoku popsicle maker.

 Dairy Free Watermelon Popsicles by The Allergy Chef